KomalPatil4717/Product-Browser/README.md

 snapshot_id
 ```

 The snapshot boundary is captured from the first page.

-If new products are inserted while the user is browsing, those new rows are newer than the snapshot and do not appear midway through the same browsing session.
-Updates to product fields do not change `created_at`, so products do not jump between pages and the user does not see duplicates or miss rows.
+If new products are inserted while users browse, they are newer than the snapshot and do not suddenly appear midway through the session.

+Updates do not affect `created_at`, ensuring products never jump between pages.

+---

 ## Important Files